MicrosoftDocs/msteams-docs/msteams-platform/concepts/build-and-test/share-to-teams-from-web-apps.md

 ## Prerequisites

-To share content to meeting stage, yo must ensure the following criteria are met:
+To share content to meeting stage, you must ensure the following criteria are met:

 1. A Teams app with a tab that supports: